Sec-ant/wc-qr-code/README.md

 ### `@sec-ant/wc-qr-code`

-This works just like `side-effects` but also exports the `QRCodeElement` class.
+This works just like `side-effects` but also exports the `QrCodeElement` class.

 ## Attributes